kangwooklee29/bookmark-tab/docs/privacy.md

 - Preference Storage: To save your settings and personalize your extension experience, with all data remaining on your device.
 - Notification Services: To provide you with periodic weather forecast updates, processed locally without involving external servers.
 - Geolocation Services: To offer accurate weather forecast information, your current location is initially processed on your device for enhanced privacy.
 However, to provide detailed forecasts, this data is transmitted to OpenWeatherMap API.
+- Calendar Integration: To display your calendar events and reminders within the extension.

 ## Sharing of Information
 - We collect geolocation data, process it locally to reduce accuracy to 10km, and share this data with OpenWeatherMap for weather services.